Geomantic figures: Populus

 Latin for "the People".
 The figure resembles a bird's eye view of a group of people.
 The figure can mean that the outcome is based on the people of the situation, or represents a large number of people or peers.
 Astrologically it is associated with Cancer and the waxing Moon; both its inner and outer elements are water.
 It refers to a gathering or assembly of people and is very neutral, for though there may be a great deal of movement within the crowd, there is very little effect on the crowd as a whole.
 It is favorable with favorable figures, and unfavorable with unfavorable ones.
 Its planetary ruler is Chashmodai, its Intelligence is the Intelligence of Intelligences Malkah beTarshishim ve-ad Ruachoth Shechalim, and its Spirit is the Spirit of Spirits is Shad Barshemoth ha-Shartathan.
 It is associated with the deities Diana and Mercurius, and the angels Gabriel and Muriel.
 It is associated with the breasts and torso.

-There is another opinion on Populus and it's associated with Aquarius by Henrich Cornelius Agrippa in his book "Of Geomancy",Puella and Rubeus being associated with Cancer by this great magician.
+Unicode

+Geomantic figures were added to the Unicode Standard in September 2025 with the release of version 17.0: